RianneSchouten/pyampute/README.rst

 2. multivariate amputation: implement the methodology of mice::ampute in Python
 3. multiple imputation: implement the methodology of mice in Python

-At the moment, the package contains class `McarTests`.
+At the moment, the package contains class :pyth:`McarTests`.
 This class of functions consists of two functions to inspect whether the nonresponse has a MCAR missingness mechanism.
-Little’s MCAR test is implemented in `mcar_test` and for each pair of variables, t-tests can be performed with function `mcar_t_tests`.
+Little’s MCAR test is implemented in :pyth:`mcar_test` and for each pair of variables, t-tests can be performed with function :pyth:`mcar_t_tests`.

 Obviously, a lot of development has still to be done.

----

 My contact details are here_